777arc/PySDR/content/cyclostationary.rst

 Looks roughly the same as the FSM!

-External Resources on TSM:

-#. `Chad's blog post on TSM <https://cyclostationary.blog/2015/12/18/csp-estimators-the-time-smoothing-method/>`_

 *****************
 Pulse-Shaped BPSK
 *****************

 Up until this point, we have only investigated CSP of a *rectangular* BPSK signal.
 However, in actual RF systems, we almost never see rectangular pulses, with the one exception being the BPSK chipping sequence within direct-sequence spread spectrum (DSSS) which tends to be approximately rectangular.

 Let's now look at a BPSK signal with a raised-cosine (RC) pulse shape, which is a common pulse shape used in digital communications, and is used to reduce the occupied bandwidth of the signal compared to rectangular BPSK.
-As discussed in the Pulse Shaping chapter, the RC pulse shape in the time domain is given by:
+As discussed in the :ref:`pulse-shaping-chapter` chapter, the RC pulse shape in the time domain is given by:

 .. math::
  h(t) = \mathrm{sinc}\left( \frac{t}{T} \right) \frac{\cos\left(\frac{\pi\beta t}{T}\right)}{1 - \left( \frac{2 \beta t}{T}   \right)^2}